 Here is 1 Timothy 3:16 in the Greek:

-The Greek uses the word "Who" and not "God."
+The Greek word Hos () is the word "Who" or "Which"; it is not correctly translated as "God."
 The NIV's choice of "He" is closer to "Who" (in the Greek) than the KJV's choice of "God."
 But even if the reader does not make the connection, there is a footnote reference for that word that reads, "Some manuscripts God."
 So the NIV even points out that other versions (such as the KJV) read "God," even though it is not in the original Greek.

 2) LUKE 2:33: The King James Bible reads, "And JOSEPH and his mother marvelled at those things which were spoken of him."
 The NIV reads, "The CHILD'S FATHER and mother marveled at what was said about him."
 The "CHILD'S FATHER"?
 Was Joseph Jesus's father?
 Not if you believe the virgin birth!
 Not if you believe John 3:16, that Jesus Christ was the Son of God!
 A subtil, "perversion" of the virgin birth.